pattonsgirl/CEG2410/AWS/README.md

    - The light next to **AWS** should now be **green**
 7. Click **AWS** which should have a green dot next to it located on the left to sign into the AWS console
 8. Go to [Running Instances](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceState) to check your instance's public IP in your instance details
-9. `ssh` to your instance with your instance's new public IP and your `ssh` private key
+9. `ssh` to your server instance with the public IP and your `ssh` private key

 ## Building a New Instance